WebAssembly/WASI/legacy/application-abi.md

 Environments shall not access exports named `__heap_base` or `__data_end`.
 Toolchains are encouraged to avoid providing these exports.

-In the future, as the underlying WebAssembly platform offers more features, we we hope to eliminate the requirement to export all of linear memory or all of the indirect function table.
+In the future, as the underlying WebAssembly platform offers more features, we hope to eliminate the requirement to export all of linear memory or all of the indirect function table.